pranavkdileep/Install-linux/README.md

-# Install kali linux without root on android using these commands.
+# Install kali linux without root on android using these commands. based on my YouTube video.

 using this command you can easly Install kali linux on your android phone .

 #1  first Install termux